Asymptotic initial value representation of the solutions of semi-classical systems presenting smooth codimension one

 \chapter{Matrix-valued Hamiltonians}

-We explain here the set-up and the technical assumptions that we make on the Hamiltonian~$H^\eps$.
-It is the occasion of motivating the set of Assumptions~\ref{hyp:growthH} and deriving their consequences.
-The objectives of these assumptions are first to ensure the existence of the propagators associated with the full matrix-valued Hamiltonian and with its eigenvalues, and secondly to guarantee adequate properties of growth at infinity which are used in our analysis.
+We explore here the implications of the technical assumptions on the Hamiltonian~$H^\eps$.
+We aim at motivating the set of Assumptions~\ref{hyp:growthH} and deriving their consequences.
+Roughly speaking, these assumptions ensure the existence of the propagators associated with the full matrix-valued Hamiltonian and with its eigenvalues.
+Secondly, they guarantee adequate properties of growth at infinity which are used in our analysis.

 In this section, we work with $m\times m $ ($m\in\N$) matrix-valued Hamiltonians $H$ that are subquadratic: